 As the New York Times so aptly put it, “The story of RadioShack begins with failure.”
 I’ll add to that by saying it ends with failure as well.
 According to the Times, RadioShack was founded in the 1920s as — one can imagine — a radio supply store.
-Eventually they made a name for themselves as a store where you could find any electronic gadget you may need, and appealed extensively to hobbyists.
+Eventually they made a name for themselves as a store where you could find any electronic gadget you may need, appealing extensively to hobbyists.

 The store’s rocky history was marked by a brief boom in the ‘70s when they sold CB radios with resounding success.
 Unfortunately, they somehow managed to miss out on the computer boom of the ‘80s, outdone by the likes of IBM and Dell.
-This repeated itself numerous times, as no matter how many times they tried to specialize and redefine themselves, they always remained simply a shop for hobbyists looking for interesting electronics.
+This repeated itself numerous times, as no matter how many times they tried to specialize and redefine themselves, they always remained just a shop for hobbyists looking for interesting electronics.

 RadioShack formally declared bankruptcy in March of this year, but incidentally, this isn’t their first run-in with financial doom.
 They actually went bankrupt for the first time in 2015, selling off nearly half of its stores and allowing wireless company Sprint to set up shop within them.
 The hope was that the union would boost sales for both companies, but it quickly ended in disaster.

 RadioShack has again declared bankruptcy, and its creditors are even suing Sprint, alleging that they used information from the RadioShack merger to open competing stores in RadioShack’s most lucrative locations, further damning the already-embattled company.
 They survived for two years, and then their parent company, General Wireless went bankrupt in 2017.
-Even with the bad luck and the missed opportunities, the real nail in the coffin for RadioShack was the same antagonist which ails most older retail chains — internet retailing.
+Even with the bad luck and the missed opportunities, the real nail in the coffin for RadioShack was the same antagonist which ails most older retail chains: internet retailing.

-Online shopping has also damaged the one thing that kept RadioShack afloat through all previous struggles — its reputation as a tech hobbyist’s friend.
-It’s easier than ever now to find obscure technology, and it’s much easier than hunting around a store.
+Online shopping has also damaged the one thing that kept RadioShack afloat through all previous struggles: its reputation as a tech hobbyist’s friend.
+It’s easier than ever now to find obscure technology and it’s much easier than hunting around a store.
 Clothing stores have the advantage that consumers will always prefer to try on clothes in person, lending longevity to physical locations.
 Technology, however, lacks this.

 Whether I order my gear online or find it in the store, I can be pretty sure that the item I’m getting is going to be the same regardless of origin.
-With no advantage in variety, and no increase in quality to be had by purchasing items in person, RadioShack has finally met its end.
+With no advantage in variety and no increase in quality to be had by purchasing items in person, RadioShack has finally met its end.

 Shopping Malls and Outlet Stores

 If you’ve ever been mall shopping, odds are you’re familiar with Payless Shoes.
 It’s been a mall staple for decades with over 5,000 stores.
-Dark times are looming for the large shoe retailer, however, and this company may soon go the way of the dodo bird.
+Dark times are looming for the large shoe retailer, however, as this company may soon go the way of the dodo bird.
 Upon filing for Chapter 11 Bankruptcy, Payless immediately closed down 400 stores, with around 400 more on the horizon.

 Payless is only one of many similar businesses to declare bankruptcy this year, all sharing one common trait: they’re mall apparel stores.
 You might be familiar with the likes of Wet Seal and Rue21, both of which have filed for Chapter 11.
 These teen-targeted apparel stores seem to be in the most danger, as the casualty list keeps growing.